cs28-droid/Team20_REFRESH/README.md

 ## **Results**

 - The final glove design effectively integrated all components, achieving its objectives of physiological monitoring and cooling.
-- The fan system dynamically adjusted speeds based on hydration states, ensuring optimal performance.
+- The fan system dynamically ***adjusted speeds based on hydration states***, ensuring optimal performance.
-- Data transmission via ESP32 was reliable, with all sensor data visualized on the Blynk platform in real-time.
+- Data transmission via ESP32 was reliable, with all sensor data visualized on the ***Blynk platform in real-time***.
 - Machine learning accurately classified hydration levels, with a **98%** accuracy  on test data.

 ## **Conclusion**